 Oakland Family Services

-Oakland Family Services is a private, nonprofit human service organization offering a continuum of prevention, education and treatment services, including child development programs, free preschool for at-risk youth, and counseling services for those of all ages dealing with depression, anxiety, substance use issues, and severe emotional disturbance in youth.
-Oakland Family Services has five locations across Oakland County, in Pontiac, Berkley, Rochester and Walled Lake.
+Oakland Family Services is a private, nonprofit human service organization offering a continuum of prevention, education and treatment services, including child development programs, free preschool for at-risk youth and counseling services for people of all ages that are dealing with depression, anxiety, substance use issues and for youth dealing with severe emotional disturbance.
+Oakland Family Services has five locations across Oakland County.